Econiverse/econiverse/content/GME/twitter_feed/rc_dfv/_index.md

 ---
 title: Twitter Feeds of Ryan Cohen and TheRoaringKitty
 ---
-This list (is supposed to) exclude replies and retweets.
+This list exclude replies and retweets.

 {{< rc_dfv_twitter >}}